usamaimran3/code-test/README.md

 These improvements have been to made the codebase cleaner, more maintainable and usage of Laravel and PHP best practices.
 There are still a couple of things I would like to do in the code for the improvements:

 - Using Laravel's `Mailable` for email functionality
-- Implementing Cache to enhance the application performance
+- Implementing `Cache` to enhance the application performance
+- Use `Enums` to manage hard-coded values like statuses etc.
+- Implement `API Resources` for the responses
 - Using all the key improvements listed above in the remaining code.